spatialdev/react-seafood/README.md

 #### [polygons_2018.json](/src/data/polygons_2018.json)

 This is a geojson FeatureCollection that contains location and metadata for for all vendor, entertainment, arts & crafts.
-Each feature contains a properties object with the following information
+Each feature contains a properties object with the following information:

 ```json
   "properties": {